Skip to content Skip to Chat

 What is a Sales Representative?

-A sales representative is typically expected to reach a particular sales quota each month.
-And as we just mentioned, the level of income you make in this career largely depends on your abilities and work performance.
-If you’re the type of person that wants to “control your own destiny” rather than working for a traditional salary, this is a career to consider.
+Because success is often tied directly to results, many sales representatives are expected to reach a quota each month.
+Accordingly, income often reflects performance.
+If you’re the type of person who wants to control your own financial destiny rather than working for a traditional fixed salary, this is a career to consider.

 RESPONSIBILITIES